nats-io/nats.deno/README.md

 the client will re-initiate a connection.

-By default, the client will always attempt to reconnect if the connection is closed by a reason other than calling `close()`.
+By default, the client will always attempt to reconnect if the connection is closed for a reason other than calling `close()`.
 To get notified when the connection is closed for some reason, await the resolution of the Promise returned by `closed()`.
 If closed resolves to a value, the value is a `NatsError` indicating why the connection closed.